clartaq/cwiki/resources/private/md/Markdown_Help.md

 ## Code and Syntax Highlighting <a name="code"></a> ##

 Code blocks are part of the Markdown spec, but syntax highlighting isn't.
 However, many renderers -- like Github's and CWiki's -- support syntax highlighting.
-Which languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).
+Which languages are supported and how those language names should be written will vary from renderer to renderer.
+CWiki supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 ```nohighlight
 Inline `code` has `back-ticks around` it.